alcalcides/adretiro-api/README.md

 ~ heroku run knex migrate:latest
 ```

 5) See the table created in database.
-You can use [PgAdmin4](https://www.pgadmin.org).
+If you prefer GUI, be free to use [PgAdmin4](https://www.pgadmin.org).

-6) Fill convenient tables with knex's feature seed.
+6) Feed convenient tables with knex's feature seed.
 First set up the seed directory in knexfile and so:

 ```shell
 ~ knex seed:make 001_fill_jacobs_sons